 What is a Java Developer?

 Java is one of the popular and most preferred programming languages by any programmer in the technological world.
 It is an object-oriented, class-based programing language that emerged from the syntax of C and C++.
 Java has a wide range of applications in computer games, desktop applications, mobile applications, web applications, and software for different platforms.
 Due to all these advantages and applications, java has maintained its 3rd/4th position for the last 5 years among the top popular programming languages report by the U.S. Bureau of Labour Statistics.
-With the increasing demand for java all over the world, the average annual salary of a java developer is $104,000 and often students prefer to be a java developer with a large number of opportunities out there.
+With the increasing demand for java all over the world, the average annual salary of a java developer is $104,000 and often students prefer to be a java developer with a large number of opportunities out there and if you're a student and are in need of Java homework help, our experts are available 24/7.

 But the question arises that what is a java developer and what are its responsibilities?
 Java developer collaborates with the software engineers and developers to combine java into business software.
 Java developers must manage the design, implementation, testing of java applications throughout the development cycle of the software or website.
 Java developer helps to transform the requirements into stipulations and developer the technical designs for application development with the help of java programming language.
 They are also responsible for identifying production and non-production application issues along with being part of software analysis activities.
 Now you must be wondering that how to get a job as a java developer in this competitive age of technology?
 Below, we have mentioned the complete roadmap to get a job in your dream company as a java developer.